 Approach employers at the fair

-For in-person fair, If in a line, pay attention to conversations of those ahead of you.
+For an in-person fair, if in a line, pay attention to conversations of those ahead of you.

 - Establish eye contact, shake hands, and introduce yourself

 - Smile and thank the recruiter at the end of your conversation